Man, this card looks amazing! 4x cash back, $100 in annual hotel credit, and…

 Let’s look at two, seemingly identical travel cards:

-- The Chase Sapphire Preferred® Card costs a year, offers a 60,000 welcome bonus (after spending $4,000 on purchases in first 3 month)s worth $750 when redeemed for travel through Chase Ultimate Rewards®, and up to 5x points back on travel-related expenses, and more.
+- The Chase Sapphire Preferred® Card costs a year, offers a 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when redeemed through Chase Ultimate Rewards®., and up to 5x points back on travel-related expenses, and more.

-- The Chase Sapphire Reserve® Card costs an eye-watering $550 per year, offers a 60k welcome bonus after spending $4,000 on purchases in first 3 months (worth $900 when redeemed for travel through Chase Ultimate Rewards®), and up to 10x points back on travel-related expenses, and more.
+- The Chase Sapphire Reserve® Card costs an eye-watering $550 per year, offers a 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $900 toward travel when you redeem through Chase Ultimate Rewards®., and up to 10x points back on travel-related expenses, and more.

 Sure, the fancy-schmancy Chase Sapphire Reserve® Card has more cash back (10x) and a higher redemption bonus within Chase Ultimate Rewards® (1.5x vs. 1.25x) than its sibling, but neither of those justifies a $455 price difference.